fuankarion/Vision17/Lab1-Linux/readme.md

    (http://www.howtogeek.com/163154/linux-users-have-a-choice-8-linux-desktop-environments/).
    Most activities can be accomplished from the interface, but the terminal is where the real power lies.

-### Playing arround with the file system and the terminal
+### Playing around with the file system and the terminal
 The file system through the terminal
-   Like any other component of the Os, the file systema can be accesed from the command line.
+   Like any other component of the Os, the file system can be accessed from the command line.
 Here are some basic commands to navigate through the file system

    -  ls: List contents of current directory
    -  pwd: Give location of current directory